 - The four finalists will present once again their long case (slide modifications are not allowed).

 - The scores obtained in the short case rounds will not count towards the scores in the finals.
 The jury in the finals will only evaluate the presentations of the final round.
 They will be asked to pick finalist numbers one through four.
 The judges will be academics in business and business executives.

-- Teams’ Advisors are allowed to attend the presentation of all teams in the preliminary rounds, and all the presentations in the final round.
-However, once a team’s advisor enters the presentation room he/she cannot leave until after the final presentation.
-Teams’ advisors are also forbidden to communicate with their team on Friday until after the final round (should the group qualify).
-This will be strictly monitored by ICC@M staff.
+- Faculty Advisors are allowed to attend the presentation of all teams in the preliminary rounds, and all the presentations in the final round.
+However, once a faculty advisor enters the presentation room he/she cannot leave until after the final presentation.
+Faculty advisors are also forbidden to communicate with their team on Friday until after the final round (should the group qualify).
+This would be strictly monitored by ICC@M staff.

-- All materials produced during the International Case Competition @ Maastricht are the rightful property of ICC@M. This includes but is not limited to cases, recordings, slides etc. These recordings will be distributed at a later stage to teams’ advisors and/or a wider public.
+- All materials produced during the International Case Competition @ Maastricht are the rightful property of ICC@M. This includes cases, recordings, slides etc. These will be distributed at a later stage to Faculty Advisors and/or a wider public.
 Therefore, no cameras of any sort will be allowed during the presentations.

 - Any violation of the rules above will result in immediate termination and disqualification of the team.
 Any decision of termination and disqualification is final.
 The decision to disqualify teams is the responsibility of the ICC@M Operations Director.

 - Teams will not be provided with computers.
 They are supposed to bring their own laptops or notepads.
 The hotel is standard equipped with internet access.

 - Teams are allowed to use internet resources.
 The use of any password protected sites is however forbidden and this will be monitored by ICC@M staff.
 Only access to public information is allowed (so no logins).

 - ICC@M officials will assist teams with laptop related issues as far as they can support this.
 However, should technical problems arise; teams will not be given more time to prepare the case.